vibhorag101/Dry-Bean-Prediction/README.md

 ## Dry Bean Class prediction using Machine Learning Techniques.
 ### Motivation to solve the Problem
 Dry Beans are one of the most consumed edible legumes in the world.
-Seed quality effects the crop production.
+Seed quality affects the crop production and revenue.
 It is hence essential to classify dry bean seeds for optimal production and max revenue as well as for sustainable farming.

 ### Dataset and Publications Used
 - The data is obtained from the following   [`dataset`](https://archive.ics.uci.edu/ml/datasets/Dry+Bean+Dataset).